Skip To Content

 Vice President Kamala Harris, a deputy near to an Aaron role, had no problem putting sharp, substantive sentences together in her post-debate interview with Anderson Cooper on CNN last night.
 “Neither person on the stage tonight made the argument as coherently as you just did,” Cooper said after Harris succinctly described the reality of reproductive rights in American two years after the overturning of Roe v.
 Wade.

-Thankfully there are ways beyond debate to evaluate presidential character, particularly in a contest where people have done the same job.
-The law — something Moses was rather famous for — is one, and he wrote it down.
-And then there is leading by example.
+Thankfully there are ways beyond debate to evaluate presidential character, particularly in a contest where both candidates have done the job.
+The law — something Moses was rather famous for — is one, and then there is leading by example.

 Midrash relates that Moses’ speech disorder came from a moment in toddlerhood where, after taking the Pharaoh’s crown — an act of effrontery and possibly treason — he was tested with an offering of gems and coals.
 The angel Gabriel intervened when he reached for the glittering prizes and made him instead grasp for a coal, which he placed in his mouth, burning his tongue.